Mongrel complex

-"Mongrel complex", or alternatively "mutt complex" (complexo de vira-lata), is an expression used to refer to a collective inferiority complex reportedly felt by many Brazilians when comparing Brazil and its culture to other parts of the world, primarily the developed world (such as Europe or North America), as the reference to a "mongrel" carries negative connotations attributed by Brazilians to the racist perception of most Brazilians being racially mixed as well as lacking in desirable cultural refinement.
+"Mongrel complex", or alternatively "mutt complex" (complexo de vira-lata), is an expression that refers to a feeling of "collective inferiority complex" reportedly felt by many Brazilians when comparing Brazil and its culture to other parts of the world.

 Background

 The term was originally coined by novelist and writer Nelson Rodrigues, initially referring to the trauma suffered by Brazilians in 1950 when the national football team was defeated by Uruguay's national team in the final match of the 1950 World Cup, which was held at the Maracanã in Rio de Janeiro.
-The estimated 200,000 spectators at the stadium that day were stunned into an eerie silence after the match concluded, some so distraught they committed suicide inside the stadium.
-Brazil would recover, at least when it comes to football, in 1958, winning the World Cup for the first of five times, but the idea persisted, cropping up again the next time Brazil hosted the World Cup in 2014 when it was defeated in the semifinal match against Germany by a score of 7–1.
+The estimated 200,000 spectators at the stadium that day were stunned into an eerie silence after the match concluded.
+Brazil would recover, at least when it comes to football, in 1958, winning the World Cup for the first of five times.

 For Rodrigues, the phenomenon was not exclusively related to sport.
 According to him:

 The expression "mongrel complex" was rediscovered in 2004 by American journalist Larry Rohter.
 In an article for The New York Times about the Brazilian nuclear program, he wrote: